Pylons/pyramid_debugtoolbar/docs/index.rst

   name may also be the dotted Python path to the panel class.
 For example, ``pyramid_debugtoolbar.panels.sqla.SQLADebugPanel``.

+``debugtoolbar.extra_panels``

+  A list of panel names that will be appended to the ``debugtoolbar.panels`` list.
+This setting is mostly useful if you have a panel that is not included by default (using ``debugtoolbar.includes`` and you do not want to maintain the list of all panels via ``debugtoolbar.panels``).
+This may be a dotted Python path to the panel class.

 ``debugtoolbar.global_panels``

   A list of panel names.
 Defaults to a list of all global panels known by